lud/nvir/README.md

 the real environment.

-That is, as your `HOME` variable already exists, defining `HOME=/somewhere/else` in and `.env` file will have no effect.
+That is, as your `HOME` variable already exists, defining `HOME=/somewhere/else` in an `.env` file will have no effect.

 A special tag can be given to `dotenv!/1` to overwrite system variables: